When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Practical Guide

-Why Your Tinnitus Feels Different at Night, at Work, and in Transit
+Why Tinnitus Feels Different at Night, at Work, and in Transit

-Tinnitus volume doesn't actually change much during the day.
-What changes is how much your brain pays attention to it.
+Tinnitus volume doesn't change much during the day.
+What changes is how much your brain notices it.

-During the day, environmental noise β€” conversations, traffic, a coffee machine β€” partially masks the ringing.
-Your brain has other signals to process, so the tinnitus signal fades to the background.
+Daytime noise β€” conversations, traffic, a coffee machine β€” competes with the ringing.
+Your brain has other signals to process.
 At night, in a quiet room, that competition disappears.
-Published research confirms this: 48% of tinnitus sufferers report that being in a quiet place makes their tinnitus worse.
+Published research confirms this: 48% of people with tinnitus say that being in a quiet place makes their symptoms worse.

 Stress amplifies it further.
-When your nervous system is activated β€” a difficult meeting, a tight deadline, a long flight β€” your brain's threat detection becomes more sensitive.
-It scans for the tinnitus signal more frequently.
-Noise (31%) and relaxation (15%) are the two most commonly reported factors that help reduce perceived tinnitus.
+When your nervous system is activated β€” a difficult meeting, a tight deadline, a long flight β€” your brain scans for the tinnitus signal more frequently.
+Research suggests noise and relaxation are among the most commonly reported factors that reduce perceived tinnitus.

-of tinnitus patients report some form of sleep disturbance
+of people with tinnitus report some form of sleep disturbance

 Journal of Clinical Sleep Medicine